dkmfbk/rdfpro/src/site/markdown/usage.md

 Option `-t` causes uninformative <x rdf:type \_:b> statements, with \_:b a BNode, to be dropped (default: keep).

+Option `-u` enforces the emission of unique statements and can be more efficient than performing a subsequent invocation to processor `@unique`.
+Without it, the rule engine might return duplicates if this allows it to operate faster.

-Options `-C` and `-c URI` control the graph where the closure of static data is emitted.
+Options `-C` and `-c URI` control the graph where the closure of TBox data is emitted.
 Option `-C` causes the closure to be emitted as is, using the same graphs computed in the closure.
 Option `-c` causes the closure to be emitted in a specific named graph.
-If none of these options is specified, the closure of static data is not emitted.
+If none of these options is specified, the closure of TBox data is not emitted.

-Option `-b BASE` specifies the base URI to be used for resolving relative URIs in static data.
+Option `-b BASE` specifies the base URI to be used for resolving relative URIs in TBox data.
-Option `-w` can be used to rewrite BNodes in static data, similarly to the corresponding option in `@read`.
+Option `-w` can be used to rewrite BNodes in TBox data, similarly to the corresponding option in `@read`.

-Arguments `URL...` identify the static files to be read.
+Arguments `URL...` identify the TBox files to be read.
 Typically these files supply TBox quads, but this is not a restriction.
-In case static data is supplied, the processor will compute its closure using the chosen rulesets.
-Then, rules will be pre-processed with respect to this closure, exploding the static parts of their bodies (based on `rr:StaticTerm` declarations in the rulesets) and deriving more specific rules that are used to perform inference on dynamic data arriving from the input stream.
+In case TBox data is supplied, the processor will compute its closure using the chosen rulesets.
+Then, rules will be pre-processed with respect to this closure, exploding the TBox parts of their bodies (based on `rr:MetaVocabularyTerm` declarations in the rulesets) and deriving more specific rules that are used to perform inference on ABox data arriving from the input stream.

 #### <a class="anchor" id="mapreduce"></a> @mapreduce